iterative/dvc.org/content/docs/command-reference/exp/apply.md

 ## Options

-- `experiment` - revision SHA for the experiment to be checked out.
+- `experiment` - name or revision of the experiment to be checked out.

 - `-h`, `--help` - shows the help message and exit.